impleotv/gstreamer-test-klv/README.md

  ## KlvDecode

- Demonstrates how to extract and decode MISB601 KLV encoded metadata from STANAG 4609 stream
+ Demonstrates how to extract and decode MISB601 KLV encoded metadata from STANAG 4609 file